yancongzhe/yancongzhe.github.io/_pages/grades.md

 author_profile: true
 ---

-The first number indicate the number of credits and the indicate the score I received.
+The first number indicate the number of credits.
+The second number indicate the score I received.

 ## Spring 2024
 Atomic Physics A (4) (100)